hoholee12/super-fast-chip8-emulator/README.md

 -upto 150mhz(150000000hz) in 60fps on ubuntu linux

-## how to play
+## How to play

 pass your rom location to program parameter.

-type 'y' if you wish to setup clockspeed, fps, etc.
+type 'y' if you wish to custom setup interpreter method, clockspeed, fps, and flicker offset!

 keyinput goes like this: